 No student shall be enrolled in courses totaling more than 12 credits during any one summer, excluding the May and August intersessions.
 The Dean or the Dean's designate may increase this limit to no more than 13 credits, subject always to the relevant ABA Standards.

-&lt;sup>14 Revised policy adopted by the faculty on March 21, 2018.
+19 Revised policy adopted by the faculty on March 21, 2018.